About this listing

 If the dates you want are booked, contact us we may have another bedroom available.

 One of the most popular trips in Cardigan is a boat trip called Bay to Remember-On most trips you will see dolphins, seals and plenty of bird life.
-We have arranged a 10% discount on this trip if you chose to stay with us.

 Guests are welcome to use the kitchen and the washing machine and dryer.
 Guests are also encouraged to make themselves at home.